grafana/loki/docs/sources/setup/upgrade/_index.md

 1. `boltdb.shipper.compactor.deletion-mode` CLI flag and the corresponding YAML setting are removed.
 You can instead configure the `compactor.deletion-mode` CLI flag or `deletion_mode` YAML setting in [Limits Config](/docs/loki/<LOKI_VERSION>/configuration/#limits_config).
 1. Compactor CLI flags that use the prefix `boltdb.shipper.compactor.` are removed.
 You can instead use CLI flags with the `compactor.` prefix.

+#### Legacy ingester shutdown handler is removed

+The already deprecated handler `/ingester/flush_shutdown` is removed in favor of `/ingester/shutdown?flush=true`.

+#### Ingester configuration `max_transfer_retries` is removed.

+The setting `max_transfer_retries` (`-ingester.max-transfer-retries`) is removed in favor of the Write Ahead log (WAL).
+It was used to allow transferring chunks to new ingesters when the old ingester was shutting down during a rolling restart.
+Alternatives to this setting are:
+- **A. (Preferred)** Enable the WAL and rely on the new ingester to replay the WAL.
+     - Optionally, you can enable `flush_on_shutdown` (`-ingester.flush-on-shutdown`) to flush to long-term storage on shutdowns.
+- **B.** Manually flush during shutdowns via [the ingester `/shutdown?flush=true` endpoint](https://grafana.com/docs/loki/latest/reference/loki-http-api#flush-in-memory-chunks-and-shut-down).

 #### Distributor metric changes